One thing I like about King David — he seems to say out loud what everyone else simply thinks.

 When wickedness overtakes the land, it is as the prophet Isaiah declared:

 When truth falls, leaders distort and reject the Words of Yahuwah.
-When truth falls, many begin to have no respect for, nor fear of, the living God.
+When truth falls, many begin to have no respect for, or fear of, the Living God.

 And, when truth falls, those who desire to walk uprightly, and live according to God’s righteous standards, they become the focus of attacks, mockings, and persecutions.

 So it is perfectly normal, when Yahuwah’s people are burdened beyond strength, to wish for wings — wings to fly away and escape the perversity, the deception, and the wickedness all around them.
 Sadly, King David’s desire to ‘fly away’ will never be outdated.

 Yes, there are troubles and trials in all ages.
 Afflictions in this life are so constant that we can agree with Eliphaz the Temanite: People are born to have trouble!
 (Job 5:7a)

 But perhaps, in the midst of today’s troubles, in this 21st century, the desire to fly away and escape is the Holy Spirit’s whisper, warning us of what Father has told us through the prophets Hosea and Isaiah:

 The prophets’ words are a current, modern-day description — no truth, nor mercy, nor knowledge of God!

 Are we in that time when Father is about to bring the fury of His judgment on the land, but He urges His own people to hide themselves?

 Or is it just a coward’s desire, to want to fly away and escape?